sailscastshq/docs.sailscasts.com/docs/boring-stack/railway.md

 ## Create a web service

-Create a new Node.js [Web Service](https://docs.render.com/web-services) on Render, and give Render permission to access the repo of your app.
+Create a new [Web Service](https://docs.railway.com/quick-start) on Railway, and give Railway permission to access the repo of your app.

-Use the following values during creation:
+If necessary, use the following values during creation:

 - **Runtime**: `Node`
 - **Build command**: `npm i`
 - **Start command**: `npm start`

+However, Railway is capable of configuring things automatically for you.

 ## Set environment variables